liebannam/pipes/README.txt

 	***********************
 		It's easier to play with parameters and data visualization.
-You can make lovely figures, change parameters, dig in and look at the data in your networks to see that it is what you hope it is.
+You can make lovely figures, change parameters, dig in and look at the data in your networks to verify that it is what you think it is.
 	***********************
 	Getting started
 	***********************